MicrosoftDocs/learn/learn-pr/azure/enterprise-scale-organization/includes/2-enterprise-enrollment-azure-ad-tenants.md

 #### Notification contact

-This account receives notifications about usage related to enrollment.
+This account receives notifications about usage and general communication such as enrollment lifecycle information related to enrollment.

 ### Enterprise enrollment design recommendations and considerations